 If you are currently utilizing Skype for Business online, exclusively, the path to Teams is relatively straightforward.
 Instead of using your Skype for Business Client to place calls, you will use the Teams client.
 Your Teams client will connect to Microsoft Phone System to route phone calls.
 The signaling portion of the call is sent to the Call Controller in Phone System, where the destination is resolved.
 If the destination is external, Teams will attempt to route the media directly from the Teams client that initiates the call to the Teams client it is calling.

-Most phone calls can use peer-to-peer connections for the media, saving you the cost of routing the audio up to Office 365 and back down to your intranet.
-In some cases (e.g., when NAT traversal is required), the media will need to route through the media relay in Office 365.
+Most phone calls can use peer-to-peer connections for the media, saving you the cost of routing the audio up to Microsoft 365 and back down to your intranet.
+In some cases (e.g., when NAT traversal is required), the media will need to route through the media relay in Microsoft 365.
 The signaling for external calls will route through the Call Controller to the PSTN Hub to the Media Processor in the Phone System.
 The media will be sent directly to the Media Processor.
 From there, the Microsoft Calling plan will connect to the PSTN.

 Transitioning from Skype for Business On-Premises to Teams

 Microsoft Teams is only available in the cloud.
 This means that as you move people from Skype for Business On-Premises to Teams, their calls initiate in the cloud instead of the local Skype for Business server.
 Microsoft recommends moving to Teams gradually.
-For a period of time, you will have some people that use Teams and initiate calls from Office 365, using Phone System and some that initiate calls on-premises, using OPCH.
+For a period of time, you will have some people that use Teams and initiate calls from Microsoft 365, using Phone System and some that initiate calls on-premises, using OPCH.